thepirat000/Audit.NET/src/Audit.NET.PostgreSql/README.md

 ## Table constraints

-- The table should exists.
+- The table must exists.
-- The table should have a single ID column (Unique or Primary key).
+- The table must have a single ID column (Unique or Primary key).
-- The type of the ID column should be convertible to `STRING`.
+- The type of the ID column must be convertible to `STRING`.

 For example:
 ```SQL